devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 <details>
  <summary><strong> Setting Up with Bios</strong></summary>
-  Note:Most of these options may not be present in your firmware, we recommend matching up as closely as possible but don't be too concerned if many of these options are not available in your BIOS
+  Note:Most of these options may not be present in your firmware, we recommend matching up as closely as possible but don't be too concerned if many of these options are not available in your BIOS.
+You cannot change the cpu,fan and other settings.
+This is due to Locked-bios(cfg-lock).
+If anyone unlocked the bios, Please tell that good news in [telegram-Group](https://t.me/infinix_inbook_discussion).
  <details>
 <summary><strong>Disable:</strong></summary>